Hddr01/calculator-yii2/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [BSD License](LICENSE.md).

 ## Screenshots